 If you’re looking for a smaller market as a quick grab-and-go stop, the Maplewood Farmers Market is the perfect place.
 Open Mondays 2PM-7PM starting on June 6th, this is a great spot to stock up on fresh fruits and veggies to make your workweek lunches even easier.
 2022 vendors have yet to be announced, but past vendors have included Jersey Fresh Fruits & Vegetables, Local Essex County Breweries and Distilleries, Pickles & Olives, Pastries & Preserves, and more.

 Montclair Farmers Market | 86 Walnut Street, Montclair

 Saturdays | 8AM-2PM (June to November) + 8AM-1PM (December – May)

 From local and sustainable produce to proteins like eggs, meats, and wild-caught fish, you can buy just about anything.
 The wide array of vendors also features items like baked goods, spices, pickles, coffee, honey, and more.
 The market even has an awesome food truck, Mezoco – Mexican taqueria, for a quick bite while you shop.

 Morristown Farmers Market | Spring Street + Morris Street, Morristown

-With a wide selection of vendors, this outdoor famer’s market that runs from mid-June to mid-November has all your favorites, like bread, pastries, cheeses, olives, fruits and veggies, pickles, and proteins like eggs, fish, and grass-fed beef.
+With a wide selection of vendors, this outdoor farmers market that runs from June 19th to mid-November has all your favorites, like bread, pastries, cheeses, olives, fruits and veggies, pickles, and proteins like eggs, fish, and grass-fed beef.
 Produce is also grown using sustainable practices and certified organic farming.
-Check out Jeff’s organic produce, Pickle-licious, Jersey Girl cheese, and build the perfect cheese board.
+There’s Jeff’s organic produce, Pickle-licious, Jersey Girl cheese, and everything you need to build the perfect cheese board.